ericwq/gskills/parameters.md

 * connection flow control
 * forward the data frame to the selected ```Stream```

-The foward work started by:
+The fowarding work started by:
 * copy the payload to ```buffer```,
 * build a ```recvMsg``` with the payload ```buffer```,
 * call ```s.write()```, which will call ```s.buf.put()```,